FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/creating-a-new-page.md

 ## Steps:

 1. Write or update UI and E2E tests for the new page.
-For more information, see [Writing UI and E2E tests](./writing-ui-e2e-tests.md).
 2. Write unit tests for the new page.
-For more information, see [Writing unit tests](./writing-unit-tests.md).
 3. Create a new `.js` file in the `/pages` directory.
 4. Write React code in the new `.js` file.
 See below for more information.
 5. If a data field is required on the new page, see [Adding a new data field](./adding-a-new-data-field.md).
 6. Add the page to the form path.
-For more information, see [Changing the form order](./changing-the-form-order.md)
+For more information, see [The dynamic form path](./the-dynamic-form-path.md)

 ## Related information